 - Control the amount of water the dilute the paint

-- Mix colours with awesome transition
+- Mix colors with awesome transition

-1. near the Red church
+1. Near the Red church

 I started with a calligraphy pen (bought at Tokyu Hands) and a regular brush.
-It reminds me the one I had during my primary school.
+It reminds me of the one I had during my primary school.
 I started with something familiar to comfort myself.

 The calligraphy pen because has quite a thick brush.
 You can’t draw small details with it.
 It means I had no other choice than simplify.